ankitects/anki-manual/templates/styling.md

 preferences screen.

-You can customize their appearance in your card styling, for example, to make them smaller and coloured, you could use the following:
+You can customize their appearance in your card styling, for example, to make them smaller and colored, you could use the following:

 ```css
 .replay-button svg {